 Diversity, equity, and inclusion are cornerstones of the Bloomberg School experience.
 Discover more about how they inform all aspects of the School, from admissions and mentorship to internships and outreach.

 A variety of policies are in place to help support and protect our students.

 Bloomberg School students who want to improve their writing skills can access a number of classes and resources on campus.

-- The JHM Professional Development and Career Office offers several writing resources, including grant writing, for JHSPH doctoral and postdoctoral students.
+- The JHM Professional Development and Career Office offer several writing resources, including grant writing, for JHSPH doctoral and postdoctoral students.

-- The Welch Library offers a variety of helpful writing resources and support
+- The Welch Medical Library offers a variety of helpful writing resources and support.

 English for Academic Purposes